StefanBodoarca/books/java-persistence-with-spring-data-and-hibernate/ch1 - Understanding object-relational persistence/README.md

 <img src="images/inheritance_problem.png" width="600" height="200" alt="">\
 (Credits: [Java Persistence with Spring Data and Hibernate](https://www.manning.com/books/java-persistence-with-spring-data-and-hibernate))

-What changes must we make to support this updated Java class structure?
+What changes should be done to support this updated Java class structure?
 Can we create a CREDITCARD table that extends BILLINGDETAILS?
 SQL database products don’t generally implement table inheritance (or even data type inheritance), and if they do implement it, they don’t follow a standard syntax.